UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - The family moved cities and got a local SIM with a new number, abandoning the old one

-What to do:
+What you should do:

 Reason 3: OTP Arrived But Expired Before Entry